wrabelk/immuta-blog/content/en/docs/Reference/_index.md

 linkTitle: "Reference Guides"
 weight: 3
 description: >
-  What information does your reader want to understand to achieve their business goal?
+  What information does your reader need to understand to achieve their business goal?
 ---

 ![Reference Diagram](/reference.png 'Reference Diagram')